 Years ago, I had considered writing a post on depression.
 But in the end, I never did it because it was such a dark topic.

 But today, I felt the need to do so due to Kim Jonghyun’s suicide on Dec 18th.
-For those who are unaware, he was the leader of a popular K-pop group called SHINee.
+For those who are unaware, he was a member of a popular K-pop group called SHINee.

 In my opinion, all of us are a bit broken on the inside.
 None of us are totally ok.
 Most of us just try to hide or ignore the negative emotions inside of us.
 Perhaps, we try distracting ourselves or avoid thinking about it.